BpAAP/MNIST_Classifier_using_CNN/README.md

 https://powerful-tidy-sidewalk.glitch.me/app.html

 ## Training
-The model used in the demo was trained with Keras in Python on Google's free Collab platform using GPU acceleration.
+The model used in the demo was trained with Keras in Python on Google's free Colab platform using GPU acceleration.
 You can view and run the annotated code here: https://colab.research.google.com/drive/1xBrYECOvC2qaEEFqr2MS9ELaw4OpKvOP?usp=sharing

 ## JavaScript App